roundedrectangle/sf-fancycontextmenu/README.md

 SPDX-License-Identifier: GFDL-1.3-or-later
 -->

-# FancyContextMenu
+# FancyMenus

-QML module for advanced context menu functionality in Sailfish apps
+QML module for advanced context and pulley menu functionality in Sailfish apps

-This module provides an easy way to use rows and icons in ContextMenu.
+This module provides an easy way to use rows and icons in ContextMenu, PullDownMenu and PushUpMenu.

 ## Usage